Identity

 • you can store as key-value pairs

-The Mender client uses the MAC address as the default Identity attribute.
+The Mender Client uses the MAC address as the default Identity attribute.
 Once you have accepted the device, you can see it in the UI:

 identity

-The Mender client allows you to define the identity attributes, which means that Mender can adapt to the identity scheme of any environment.
+The Mender Client allows you to define the identity attributes, which means that Mender can adapt to the identity scheme of any environment.
 However, Mender imposes the following requirements for device identities:

 • The combination of the attribute values must be unique to each device, so that identities are not ambiguous when deploying software.